thedulguun/pgs_genesis/genesis-heavy-v1/CHAT_INIT.md

    - how the OS is structured
    - what constraints and goals matter most

+   Treat these summaries as **derived caches** of the core OS files (`ai-rules.md`, `ai-context.md`, `ai-workflows.md`, `ai-roadmap.md`), not as the ultimate source of truth.
+If you detect inconsistencies between summaries and core OS files, prefer the core OS files and, when appropriate, offer to refresh the summaries (for example when the user says `update summaries`).

-4. Follow any additional instructions in those files strictly.
+4. Follow any additional instructions in those files strictly, as long as they do not conflict with `ai-rules.md`.

 If any of these files are missing or unreadable, you must behave according to the **system integrity rules** defined in `ai-rules.md` (warning the user, not silently repairing).
+Where relevant, you may use `ai-os-schema.md` to detect obvious structural problems and `ai-os-changelog.md` or any OS version metadata to spot unlogged OS changes, but you must still prioritise clarity and explicit user approval over automatic repair.

 ---